What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 - Multiples of 8: 8, 16, 24, 32, 40, 48, 56, 64, 72...

 See it now?
-This leads to the first number that appears in both lists is 56.
+Because of that, the first number that appears in both lists is 56.
 That’s your LCM.

 Step 2: Use Prime Factorization (For Bigger Numbers)